Basketball Tip In

 Tip-in opportunities always begin with a missed shot by a member of the offense.
 The ball must bounce or roll off the rim, at which point a teammate that is positioned near the basket can jump up and tap the ball into the basket before it either hits the ground or gets snatched up by an opposing player.

 In order to achieve tip-in opportunities, offensive players must position themselves in front of defenders, using their bodies to shield the opposition from having access to the ball.
-This is known as 'boxing out.'
+This is known as “boxing out.”
 Failure to box out often results in getting stuck behind the defender, at which point it is virtually impossible to contact the ball without reaching over defender’s back and incurring a personal foul.

-Scoring a Tip-in
+Scoring a Tip-In

-A tip-in shot, similar to any other type of shot made from inside the three-point arch, is worth two points.
+A tip-in shot, similar to any other type of shot made from inside the three-point arc, is worth two points.
 In addition, a player that successfully tips the ball back into the basket is credited with an offensive rebound, which is a statistic that measures a player’s ability to recover the ball and give their team extra scoring chances following a missed shot.